 Your mouth doesn’t have to say it for your mind to hear it.
 We all do this way too often.
 We are to quick to judge and too harsh in our assessment of the one person we really need to be best friends with.
 If we only could see ourselves as human and understand that it is so wrong to treat ourselves with such contempt we might begin to find the amazing person that we are desperately seeking in the mirror.

-4. Which activities make you lose track of time?
+4. What activities make you lose track of time?

 These activities hold the key that might unlock that mythical door to the happiness and fulfillment we all are seeking.
-Far to often we work to hard and too long on things that don’t have an ounce of meaning in our definition of existence.
+Far to often we work too hard and too long on things that don’t have an ounce of meaning in our definition of existence.
 Some people love their job, I do.
-I could spend every waking moment of my day at the radio station.
-Other people get lost in music, painting, teaching, writing, thinking and other activities that put us closer to our own inner peace.
+Others get lost in music, painting, teaching, writing, thinking and other activities that put us closer to our own inner peace.
 You know what you need to do, yet you deny yourself that spiritual nutrition for the empty calories of Facebook, reality shows and hurtful gossip.